hzdu/plugins_cdn/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.0.2 - 12.15.2022 =
+* Fixed an issue that was preventing Removed Unused CSS from running correctly in certain cases when Advanced Options were toggled on.
+* Translation updates.

 = 2.0.1 - 12.14.2022 =
 * Added new toggle to Show Advanced Options in the Perfmatters UI.